I need to pour my heart out.

 - Encountering a pod of humpback whales while we cruised.
 Our captain decided to follow them off course.
 I ran to my room to grab my camera, and after fetching it from my bag, looked up to find I was being checked out through my porthole by a humpback whale that was only a few feet away!
 We connected, and it was magic.

-In this rare, perfect moment, I was overwhelmed by the beauty of a life unaffected by, nor afraid of, humanity.
+In this rare, perfect moment, I was overwhelmed by the beauty of life, unaffected by, nor afraid of, humanity.
 In turn, I was no longer afraid of my own destiny, even if I didn’t know what it was.

 Fast forward.
 Steven and I are back home, but we’ve just sold our house.
 We’ve also quit our jobs.
 And we’re off to explore the world for six months.
-That’s when we came up with the idea for Out Adventures, and in early 2009 it was born.
+That’s when we hatched the idea for Out Adventures, and in early 2009 it was born.

-Now that I’ve bared my soul, I’m so proud to be planning our first Antarctica Gay Expedition with Quark, the world leader in polar tourism.
-In their 25 years of business, they’ve offered the first tourist transit of the Northeast Passage and the first circumnavigation of Antarctica for commercial passengers.
-Now, they’re about to launch our ship – the World Explorer.
-It’s the perfect marriage of expedition and luxury, and I can’t wait to celebrate our 10-year anniversary onboard with an adventurous group of LGBT friends.
-Please join me in December 2019, and check the 7th continent off your list, too.
+Now that I’ve bared my soul, I’m so proud to be planning our second Antarctica Gay Expedition with Quark, the world leader in polar tourism.
+In their 30 years of business, they’ve offered the first tourist transit of the Northeast Passage and the first circumnavigation of Antarctica for commercial passengers.
+Now, they’ve launched a purpose-built polar ship – the Ultramarine.
+It’s the perfect marriage of expedition and luxury, and I can’t wait to celebrate our 15-year anniversary onboard with an adventurous group of LGBTQ+ friends.
+Please join me in December 2024, and check the 7th continent off your list, too.

 Yours in adventure,